-How ABA Works on the Brain
+How ABA Works

 An autistic child’s brain works differently than a typical child’s brain.
 Whereas learning comes naturally to most, a child with Autism requires instruction in how to learn.
 Children have different types of learning styles, but years of research has shown that learning is easier, more effective, and longer-lasting if behavioral strategies are used to assist the learning process in a systematic way.